angelrps/MasterDataScience_FinalProject/README.md

 ## 4_2_Steps
 Note:  My working environment has been Ubunto running on WSL (Windows Subsystem for Linux).
 These are the steps you should do if you are in the same environment.
 1. Clone or Download the repository.
-2.
-2. Open the notebook ``Streamlit.ipynb`` with Jupyter Notebook.
+2. Launch Ubuntu and navigate to ``\MasterDataScience_FinalProject\notebooks``.
+3. run ``jupyter notebook`` to launch the jupyter server.
-3. Make sure that the dependecies above are installed.
+5. Make sure the dependecies above are installed.
-Jupyter Notebook or similiar environment able to work with ``.ipynb`` files

- - Python 3
+5. Open the notebook ``Streamlit_JustRun.ipynb`` and run the first cell.
+6. It should return a url.
+Copy and paste in your preferred internet browser.
+7. That´s it!
+The app takes a couple of seconds to load.
+This is mainly due to the web-scraping.

 ### Notebooks
 ### About me, credits, thanks.
 [<img src="https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/img/linkedin-icon.jpg" width="25" height="25" title="Github Logo">](https://www.linkedin.com/in/angelruizpeinado/) [Angel Ruiz-Peinado](https://www.linkedin.com/in/angelruizpeinado/)

+Wanna know more about this app?
+Check the [wiki](https://github.com/angelrps/MasterDataScience_FinalProject/wiki)